TalSomech/Ex2/README.md

 > About us

-We are Neta Roth and Tal Somech, sencond year student in the Ariel University.
+We are Neta Roth and Tal Somech, second year students in the Ariel University.

 You can catch up our latest work in the links below: